web-tech-tw/papillon/Configure.md

 - ROOM

-ROOM is the ID of target which is fixed for transporting the messages from Matrix.
+ROOM is the ID of target(LINE's) which is fixed for transporting the messages from Matrix.

 https://developers.line.biz/en/faq/#what-are-user-id-groupid-roomid